Road blocks and rerouting.

 Emery doesn’t live here anymore…

-The one thing I haven’t done since my return to Kansas a week ago, is to go see my daughter, Emery, and simply hang with her and catch up, face to face.
-I know.
+The one thing I haven’t done since returning to Kansas a week ago is to see my daughter, Emery, and hang out with her, catching up face-to-face.
 She doesn’t live here anymore.
 I should know that.
-I helped box up belongings and distributed them to Good Will, my basement, and a moving truck parked in their driveway on I swear the hottest, most humid day that Kansas has ever seen in May.
-The remaining items were then stuffed into my car and driven to Ft.
-Collins, CO, where I then helped unload, unpack and empty the contents into cupboards, shelves and closets.
-I know which drawer her orange-handled carrot peeler is in, but keep forgetting that she and her husband, Miles have moved.
+I helped box up belongings and distributed them to Goodwill, my basement, and a moving truck parked in their driveway on what I swear was the hottest, most humid day that Kansas has ever seen in May.
+The remaining items were then stuffed into my car and driven to Ft Collins, Colorado, where I then helped unload, unpack, and empty the contents into cupboards, shelves, and closets.
+I know which drawer her orange-handled carrot peeler is in, but I keep forgetting that she and her husband, Miles, have moved.

 On the Colorado side of the 657 mile journey…

-In the spring of Emery’s junior year, we got to enjoy several weeks of actually watching the process of “flying the nest,” when a pair of cardinals nested in a tree right outside our kitchen window.
-Not even the Gilmore girls witnessed the incredible course of events that unfolded in the weeks to come (that we knew of…), although we both agreed it would have been a great story line for the show.
-We went from watching mom sitting on the eggs, to seeing the babies peck their way out of the tiny shells then watched as dad would forage for food and bring it back to the mom, who would then feed her babies.
-We were both awed by the beauty of watching the two birds turn into a family and the roles that all seemed so familiar to us.
-We watched from our own perch on the kitchen floor, all hunched down below the window sill and barely breathing, so as not to frighten them.
-It became our TV and for me, another role model to learn from.
+In the spring of Emery’s junior year, we got to enjoy several weeks of watching the process of “leaving the nest,” when a pair of cardinals nested in a tree outside our kitchen window.
+Not even the Gilmore girls witnessed the incredible course of events that unfolded in the weeks to come (that we knew of…), although we both agreed it would have been a great storyline for the show.
+We went from watching mom sitting on the eggs, to seeing the babies peck their way out of the tiny shells, then watched as dad would forage for food and bring it back to the mom, who would then feed her babies.
+We were awed by the beauty of watching the two birds turn into a family with roles that seemed all too familiar to us.
+We watched from our own perch on the kitchen floor, hunched down below the windowsill, barely breathing, so as not to frighten them.
+It became our TV, and for me, another role model to learn from.

 Again, I followed my daughter down the highway as she tested her wings – this time with Miles

-I’m certainly not expecting Emery to land back in my nest, but I know I’ve given her an internal compass that will always point her home.
-Actually, I gave all 3 of my kids a small box for their graduation from high school that contained among other symbolic items, a compass that would always point them home.
-When I was typing the letter that went into the box for Emery, just as I had done for her brothers, I envisioned her home as always being where I was and where she had come from, as that was the only reference I knew at the time.
-Now I realize that the compass, although orientated to “home,” was now pointing her to the mountains of Colorado, where she has found her next home with her husband, Miles.
-Still, she will always carry with her the internal compass that will always point her home – whether that’s to an actual physical location or to a feeling she carries in her heart.
+I’m not expecting Emery to return to my nest, but I know I’ve given her an internal compass that will always point her home.
+I also gave her an actual compass, along with a few other metaphorical gifts for her high school graduation.
+When I was typing the letter that went into the box, I envisioned her home as always being where I was and where she had come from, because that was the only reference I knew at the time.
+But in my car, driving west to Colorado, I knew that the compass, although oriented to “home,” was now pointing her to the mountains of Colorado, where she has found her next home with her husband, Miles.
+Still, she will always carry with her the internal compass that will always point her home, whether to an actual physical location or to a feeling she holds in her heart.

-My heart has stretched, yet again, across the 657 mile stretch of I-70 from Leawood, Kansas to Ft.
-Collins, Colorado, and although I can’t say I don’t feel sad at times, I’m with a very full heart that knows that although as parents we strive to give our children both wings and roots, it is in their flying that they will truly learn about life.
-As you fly, Emery, I learn, and in the process, we both grow.
+My heart has stretched across the 657-mile stretch of I-70 from Leawood, Kansas, to Ft Collins, Colorado.
+I feel sad, and sometimes that sadness comes with tears, but I’m with a very full heart that knows that, although as parents we strive to give our children both wings and roots, it is in their flying that they will truly learn about life.
+As you fly, Emery, I learn from you, and in the process, we both grow.

 Still…